fulldecent/lightning-sites/README.md

 # :cloud: Lightning Sites

-*Lightning Sites* gives you beautifully simple deployment for your ~/Sites folders.
+*Lightning Sites* gives you beautifully simple deployment for your ~/Sites folders, inspired by [Fastlane](https://fastlane.tools/).
 We support all deployment setups, such as:

  * Single developer and push when done